 You can apply for a SIPS Fund grant in our annual grant cycle if you are:

-A current undergraduate student of Georgetown University.
+A current undergraduate or graduate student of Georgetown University.

 Pursuing a not-for-profit project that in some way relates to social innovation, public service and/or environmental sustainability